Skip to content

 Outcome

 No explosive devices were found and no injuries occurred.
-Gaylord Hall and the adjacent Christopher C. Gibbs College of Architecture were evacuated for approximately two hours and ten minutes.
+Gaylord Hall and the adjacent Christopher C. Gibbs College of Architecture were evacuated for approximately two hours and eight minutes.
 The package and sign were apparent activist statements referencing Israel-Hamas war casualty figures.

 Provenance